 Here are some options for sharing New Relic UI pages and visualizations.

 If you want to...

 To share an entire New Relic UI page, click Share near the top of the UI to copy the URL.

 If New Relic charts are built with NRQL queries, they have a menu that exposes various options, including sharing options like Get as image and Get chart link.

 - The person you share with may not have access to view the data from that account.
 To solve that, someone on your team with New Relic user management abilities must add that person to the account.

 - If someone can't access a custom dashboard, it may be that it is set to private.
 Read more about dashboard permissions.

 - Some sharing options have associated time ranges, which may impact later viewings of it.
 For example, if you use a chart's Get chart link option and that chart is set to 'Last 30 minutes', when viewed it will show the last 30 minutes, not the time range displayed when it was shared.
 To share a specific time range, you must select that time range in the UI.

-To adjust account settings and user preferences, and to get support and docs links, use the account dropdown, located at the top right of the UI, beside your user name.
+To find account settings and user preferences, use the account dropdown, located at the top right of the UI, beside your user name.

 If you need more help, check out these support and learning resources: